Shades-en/Calculator-Desktop-application/README.md

-# GUIs
+# GUIs with tkinter
-trying something new i guess
+A calculator desktop application with gui interface With tkinter.